axieinfinity/ronin-documentation/docs/intro/whitepaper.md

 #### Credit score and bail out for tier 2 validator slashing

 While we encourage the validators to be online and produce blocks in turn, technical issues can happen sometimes.
 As we describe in the “Tier 2 validator slashing” paragraph, if a validator is unavailable (e.g., the validator's machine crashed), the validator may get slashed and be put in jail.
-If the validators are trusted organizations, we may not able to guarantee that 51% of the validators are honest (trusted).
+If the validators are governing validators, we may not able to guarantee that 51% of the validators are honest.

 We introduce a credit score system to allow the well-performance validators to bail out of jail.
 We award the well-performance validators (i.e., the validators who always produce blocks on turn) with some credits.
 When a validator gets slashed and put in jail, she/he can use the credit score to bail out of jail.